IgniteUI/igniteui-docfx/en/components/grids_templates/row-selection.md

 ### Row selector templates
 You can template header and row selectors in the @@igComponent and also access their contexts which provide useful functionality for different scenarios.

 By default, the @@igComponent **handles all row selection interactions** on the row selector's parent container or on the row itself, leaving just the state visualization for the template.
-Overriding the base functionality should generally be done using the [`onRowSelectionChange` event](#row-selection-event).
+Overriding the base functionality should generally be done using the [`rowSelected` event](#row-selection-event).
 In case you implement a custom template with a `click` handler which overrides the base functionality, you should stop the event's propagation to preserve the correct row state.

 #### Row template
 To create a custom row selector template,  within the `@@igSelector`, declare an `<ng-template>` with `igxRowSelector` directive.
 From the template you can access the implicitly provided context variable, with properties that give you information about the row's state.